samsquire/ideas4/README.md

 To render a complicated web page, we might need to issue multiple queries.

 It would be nice to specify all the data we need in one query and have it returned in one block but paginated.

+# 213. State machine incompleteness, state machine multiplication

+It's far easier to reason of software when there is a happy path to develop against.

+If we represent our software as a state machine, there are cases which fail the happy path test, and we need to get back to the happy path.

+ * Anything that relies on the file system, locations and presence is a recipe for error.

+# 214. API virtual machine

 # incomplete ideas